ooples/pine_script_docs/source/primer/First_steps.rst

 We have built Pine Script to empower both budding and seasoned traders to create their own trading tools.
-We have designed it so it is relatively easy to learn for first-time programmers — although learning a first programming language, like trading, is rarely easy for anyone —
+We have designed it so it is relatively easy to learn for first-time programmers — although learning a first programming language, like trading, is rarely **very** easy for anyone —
 yet powerful enough for knowledgeable programmers to build tools of moderate complexity.

 Pine allows you to write three types of scripts: